justanothercell/lithia/README.md

 # Lithia
-A compiler and bytecode-vm written in rust for lithia (still to be created), a language oriented on Rust's amazing syntax (at least I hope it will be).
+A compiler and bytecode-vm written in Rust for lithia (still to be created).

+Lithia will be inspired by Rust's amazing syntactical features (minus the lifetime and borrowing).

 last-update counter of shame: `21/09/2022`<br>
 (please excuse my inability to update readmes)